Dear reader of ADxS.org, please excuse the disruption.

 Among those without stress-induced cortisol elevation, the level of depression symptoms correlated with an overall elevated cortisol level in both boys and girls.

 The authors conclude that depression symptoms are associated with prolonged activation of the HPA axis and that recovery from psychosocial stressors is impaired, especially in boys.
-(The latter may find a correspondence in the fact that the sex ratio of boys to girls in ADHD is 1.6 to 1 and boys are more frequently diagnosed with hyperactive subtypes of ADHD, which (unlike ADHD-I) are associated with an inability to recover) .
+(The latter may find a correspondence in the fact that the sex ratio of boys to girls in ADHD is 1.6 to 1 and boys are more frequently diagnosed with hyperactive subtypes of ADHD, which (unlike ADHD-I) are associated with inability to recover) .

 The impaired recovery from psychosocial stressors in boys could be caused by a shift in input from excitatory input to greater inhibitory input or by a greater amount of cortisol being required to activate the feedback inhibitory system of the HPA axis.188

 A meta-analysis of 1129 acutely severely depressed adults showed an increased cortisol response to acute stress in men, but a reduced cortisol response in women.
-The changes largely disappeared in women and completely disappeared in men when the disorder subsided.189
+The changes largely disappeared in women and completely disappeared in men when the Disorder subsided.189

 The result is unexpected for us, as women are more likely to develop internalizing disorders than men.
 We would therefore have expected to see men with a reduced cortisol response on average and women with an increased cortisol response on average.
 However, the study does not differentiate between melancholic and atypical depression